 If charges are filed, then your husband should get a DUI lawyer to examine these issues and give him advice tailored to his situation, resources and goals.

-This can be complicated because of lots of bad advice out there, but the reality is that this should be very easy.
+This can seem complicated because of lots of bad advice out there, but the reality is that this should be very easy.

 (1) Enroll in the DUI Program (the program sends proof of enrollment directly to DMV and can take a week or more to accomplish; ask your program when that will be accomplished following your enrollment);

-(2) Contact your insurance company (or shop around for the best rates) and ask them to file an SR-22 directly with the DMV (this should only take hours, not days, for most drivers).
-Ask a Santa Rosa DUI attorney for an insurance company referral if you are having difficulty;
+(2) Contact an insurance company (usually best to use a company other than your current one for efficiency and long-term cost) and ask them to file an SR-22 directly with the DMV.
+This should only take a few minutes, not hours or days, for most drivers; ask a Santa Rosa DUI attorney for an insurance company referral if you are having difficulty, or click here for our Sonoma DUI lawyer SR-22 Resources;

-(3) Go to your local DMV field office on the 31st day (or thereafter) of your DMV administrative suspension and pay a "re-issue fee."
-DMV will give you a new temporary license and then mail you your plastic license (should look just like your original except for the restrictions printed on the reverse).
+(4) Go to your local DMV field office immediately (if your DUI arrest/detention date was on or after January 1, 2019) or after the 30th day of your separate DMV administrative suspension, and pay a "re-issue fee."
+Once DMV has electronic confirmation of all of the above tasks, they should give you a new temporary license and then mail you your plastic license (should look just like your original except for the restrictions printed on the reverse).

 8. I want to know if I was driving very slow because I had a flat tire and the police saw this and stopped me and then ask me if I had been drinking I say yes but 1 glass of wine.
 I pass every test but was a little over the breathalyzer test.
 What does this mean for me.
 Will I have a dui on my record or can I fight this and have the charges dismissed?